 Many of the churches are church plants and are not yet self-governing.
 One of the most important things to focus on will be to strengthen and develop these churches so that they can become full fledged churches with their own officers and pastors.
 Ray is working with two of these churches under the leadership of the local presbytery (regional body of elders).

 Michele continues to serve in the home raising their 8 children (3 of whom have transitioned back to the States).
-Lord willing, she will also have opportunities to serve in women’s ministry and possibly help out at the Presbyterian Medical Clinic in Patchakan.
+She serves in various ways in ministry with woman and children in the churches.